google-github-actions/deploy-cloudrun/README.md

     us-docker.pkg.dev/my-project/my-container/image:1.2.3
     ```

--   `source`: (Required, unless providing `metadata` or `image`) Path to source
+-   `source`: (Required, unless providing `metadata`, `image`, or `job`) Path to
-    to deploy.
-If specified, this will deploy the Cloud Run service from the
+    source to deploy.
+If specified, this will deploy the Cloud Run service from
-    code specified at the given source directory.
+    the code specified at the given source directory.

     This requires the [Artifact Registry API][artifact-api] to be enabled.
     Furthermore, the deploying service account must have the `Cloud Build